-The annual tax returns of subsidiaries in China through 2019 were examined and approved by the tax authority.
+The annual tax returns of subsidiaries in China through 2020 were examined and approved by the tax authority.

-(o) Capital and Other Equity
+(p) Capital and Other Equity

-As of December 31, 2020 and 2019, the number of authorized ordinary shares were both 5,000,000 thousand shares, with par value of \$10 per share.
+As of December 31, 2021 and 2020, the number of authorized ordinary shares were both 5,000,000 thousand shares, with par value of \$10 per share.
 The total value of authorized ordinary shares was amounted to both \$500,000 thousand.
 Also, the number of issued and outstanding shares were both 195,531 thousand shares.
 All issued shares were paid up upon issuance.